mdjkenna/GraphStateMachine/README.md

 Add edges to the graph as directed outgoing edges _from_ a vertex.
 Once the graph is built, edges have a fixed traversal order to ensure predictable and consistent edge visitation.

-The vertex an edge is coming from will already be added to the graph.
-The `to` property of an edge is the identifier of the vertex the edge points to.

-All vertices referenced by a `to` property should be added before building the graph or an error is thrown.
-However, an edge can temporarily reference a vertex that hasn't been added to the graph while the graph is being built.
+You can define an edge to a vertex before that vertex has been formally added to the graph builder.
+This allows for flexibility in ordering your definitions.
+However, all vertices must be added to the graph by the time the builder function completes to avoid an error.
-This allows adding edges to the graph in any order, as long as the vertex referenced by the `to` property exists within the graph by the end of the builder function.

 </details>

 <details>
 <summary>Walkers and Traversers: Use Cases</summary>

+The library provides two types of graph state machine: `Traverser` and `Walker`.
-The most efficient and practical choice between a traverser or walker depends on the use case.
+The most efficient and practical choice between a `Traverser` or `Walker` depends on the use case.

 ##### Traversers
-Traversers implement standard depth-first search (DFS) which naturally includes backtracking, meaning they will search back through the ancestor vertices of their current path to look for unvisited vertices.
+Traversers implement standard depth-first search (DFS) which naturally includes backtracking, meaning they backtrack through ancestor vertices to find unvisited paths.
 When a traverser reaches a vertex with no valid outgoing edges, it will backtrack to find alternative paths.
 They also support moving to previous states.